Skip to Main Content

 Add new column headings

-1. Right-click on any column heading in the middle pane of your EndNote Desktop library, then tick the column heading you want to show, e.g. Record Number, Rating.
+1. Right-click on any column heading in the middle pane of your EndNote library, then tick the column heading you want to show, e.g. Record Number, Rating.

 2. Once you have added a new column heading, you can sort your references by that (in ascending or descending order).